Blog

 • Calcium is vital for joint & bone health.*

-We highly recommend taking our Performance Vitality containing essential vitamins and minerals to ensure that your body is operating at a high level with superior recovery.
+We highly recommend taking our Performance Vitality, containing essential vitamins and minerals, to ensure that your body is operating at a high level with superior recovery.

 REDUCE STRESS

-Any form of chronic stress such as work pressure, inadequate sleep, and personal problems can influence how you’re feeling daily.
+Any form of chronic stress, such as work pressure, inadequate sleep, and personal problems, can influence how you’re feeling daily.
 It will also affect how quickly you recover.

-We recommend a deficiency test to see if you have imbalances such as zinc, copper, potassium, vitamin B12 and B6 are common nutrients that can lead to high levels of stress.
+We recommend a deficiency test to see if you have imbalances such as zinc, copper, potassium, vitamin B12, and B6 are common nutrients that can lead to high levels of stress.

 MUSCLE RECOVERY FROM DEEP SLEEP

+Sleep is the most important component of muscle recovery.
+Remember to ensure that you get adequate periods of optimized sleep.
 What is considered optimized sleep?
-It's an uninterrupted deep level of sleep that is necessary for your body to restore itself and perform essential life-sustaining functions.
-It is best for your optimal health to relax for periods of sleep of seven to eight hours which is the ideal target for comfort and muscle soreness.
+An uninterrupted deep level of sleep is necessary for your body to restore itself and perform essential life-sustaining functions.
+Optimize for periods of sleep of seven to eight hours, which is the ideal target for comfort and muscle soreness.
 If you do hard training for longer periods, it may require nine hours.

 Research concludes that getting sufficient sleep benefits the following: